The Bankrate promise

 Like a cash-out refinance, a home equity loan is secured by your property (the collateral for the loan) and enables you to extract a large amount of equity because you have no other debt attached to the residence.
 You’ll also likely need to pay closing costs, and as with any mortgage, you risk losing your home if you can’t pay it back.

 The upsides: Home equity loans typically come with fixed interest rates, which are usually much lower than personal loan rates.
-Plus, if you qualify, you can deduct the mortgage interest on your taxes.
+Plus, if you use the money on home improvements, you can deduct the interest on your taxes.

 HELOC on a paid-off home